 Support Any Remaining Teeth

 If your remaining teeth don’t have proper support, they’ll start to drift toward the open space left by the empty socket.
 This can result in crooked and/or crowded teeth, as well as a misaligned bite.
-By replacing your missing tooth with a dental implant, your other teeth will remain in their original positions and you’ll greatly reduce your risk of further tooth and bone loss.
+By replacing a tooth with a dental implant, your other teeth will remain in their original positions and you’ll greatly reduce your risk of further tooth and bone loss.
 It’s a win-win!

 Book a Dental Implant Consultation